Find A Speaker or Advisor

 Beyond Design Thinking Methods: Innovation Projects as Motivational Systems

 Most people think of innovation projects as idea development processes.
-Brown University and RISD Professor Beth Altringer’s research shows that these projects are also complex individual and social motivational processes.
-In this talk, Professor Altringer outlines the research The Desirability Lab is doing around systematic innovation performance differences in IDEO and Fortune 500 innovation projects.
+Brown University and RISD professor Beth Altringer’s research shows that these projects are also complex individual and social motivational processes.
+In this talk, Altringer outlines the research The Desirability Lab is doing around systematic innovation performance differences in IDEO and Fortune 500 innovation projects.
 She also shares the motivational model for innovation success and related teaching materials that she and her team developed.

 Creative Conflict and Diversity: Harnessing the Benefits of Functional Diversity Through Constructive Controversy

 Multidisciplinary teamwork is becoming standard practice in engineering and design professions.
 Professionals and students are expected to work in teams of people from different specialties.
 While diversity presents opportunities and has been linked to more successful projects, it also increases the likelihood of relationship conflicts.
-In this presentation, Brown University and RISD Professor Beth Altringer discusses her lab’s research on the effects of different types of diversity on innovation, educational and professional projects.
+In this presentation, Brown University and RISD professor Beth Altringer discusses her lab’s research on the effects of different types of diversity on innovation, educational and professional projects.

 Human-Product Interaction

 Human-product interaction refers to the cognitive and emotional associations we have with various items, and how this affects consumer decision making.
 Understanding human-product interaction is essential to good design.
 Designing things for people – whether buildings or music or TV shows or food experiences – has always involved trying to guess what people want and attempting to create things they’ll appraise as valuable.
 With the rise in the enthusiasm for user-centered-design, product design researchers are trying to understand the complexity of the relationship between users and products.
 This requires more thoughtful design and an understanding of psychology.
-Brown University and RISD Professor Beth Altringer’s lab is currently studying patterns and themes from 2,500+ design reviews to better understand how products and services add delight and/or reduce stress and align with a user’s values.
+Brown University and RISD professor Beth Altringer’s lab is currently studying patterns and themes from 2,500+ design reviews to better understand how products and services add delight and/or reduce stress and align with a user’s values.
 In this talk, she shares the fascinating findings of that research..

 Technology That Helps Us Better Understand Ourselves

-Brown University and RISD Professor Beth Altringer’s Desirability Lab is researching how people develop product “fluency,” or the ability to recognize and articulate what they like and dislike about the products and services they use.
-Professor Altringer’s goal is to one day make it easier for people to become more fluent in designing experiences that add delight or reduce stress in their lives.
+Brown University and RISD professor Beth Altringer’s Desirability Lab is researching how people develop product “fluency,” or the ability to recognize and articulate what they like and dislike about the products and services they use.
+Altringer’s goal is to one day make it easier for people to become more fluent in designing experiences that add delight or reduce stress in their lives.
 Because of their frequency and accessibility, her lab has been studying flavor products.
 Their Flavor Fluency research helped inspire a mobile flavor fluency “chef school” called Chef League, that was the first of its kind in the iOS App Store.
-In this presentation, Professor Altringer explains how the flavor fluency model can help develop fluency in other product domains so users can better describe the nuances around what makes a product or experience more desirable or meaningful.
+In this presentation, Altringer explains how the flavor fluency model can help develop fluency in other product domains so users can better describe the nuances around what makes a product or experience more desirable or meaningful.

 Designing experiences – whether physical or digital products, services, apps or live events – requires customization that takes both company strategy and the context of user experience into account.
 Brown University and RISD Professor Beth Altringer, who leverages her background as a leading practitioner and educator, combines the fields of behavioral science and product design.
 Her hands-on workshops help companies learn hidden ways that consumer expectations are changing and demonstrate powerful new tools developed in her lab that can help them realize new and improved ventures.
 Over the past 10 years, she has created 100+ custom modules that extend the value of her presentations for clients and students.
 Her interactive workshops are designed to push entrepreneurs, experience designers and business leaders at ambitious startups and large organizations to realize new and improved experiences for their customers.
 In the process she covers topics like need-finding, creative problem solving, design leadership, and human-centered design processes, as well as technologies like interface design, UX/UI, strategy, learning design, and game design.
 She also offers shorter immersive workshops on wearable technology, sustainable design, cultural entrepreneurship, sensory design and the future of work.